whitneyburton/portfolios/students/1511/allan-maxwell-blair/20160120-allan-blair-m1.md

 ### Notes

-<<<<<<< HEAD:students/1511/allan-maxwell-blair/20160115-allan-blair-m1.md
-* TBD

-### Outcome

-## A: End-of-Module Assessment

-A Turing student is able to demonstrate proficiency at programming in accordance with the module's content and expectations.

-* **Result:** TBD

-## B: Individual Work & Projects

-A Turing student works to maximize their skill growth and demonstrates that skill across a variety of work.

-* **Result:** TBD

-## C: Group Work & Projects

-A Turing student contributes significantly to group projects, helps the team develop their technical skills, and delivers a high-quality product.

-* **Result:** TBD

-## D: Community Participation

-A Turing student builds up the community around them by participating and supporting other students, the larger Turing family, and persons outside our walls who want to develop their own skills.

-* **Result:** TBD

-## E: Peer & Instructor Feedback

 * Make the most of ability to research and explore topics while you're at turing
 * Appreciate your ability to focus and effectively manage your work process
 * Hope to see you include others in your explorations and learning

 ### Outcome - PASS